rmartinho/flamingdangerzone/_posts/travel/2015-10-09-hitchhiking-ii.markdown

 official hitchhiking spot.
 We dropped our bags in our room and went out to explore Nijmegen.

----

-*Time to find the spot Joep told us and bring out the sign for Amsterdam.*
+> *Let's find the spot the guy told us and bring out the sign for Amsterdam.*&mdash;Martinho

 Sometime around eleven the morning after we went to the hitchhiking spot and got our thumbs out again.
 The spot was right before the bridge leading out of